TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: Abstract

 \section{Abstract}

-While table understanding increasingly relies on pixel-only settings where tables are processed as visual representations, current benchmarks predominantly use synthetic renderings that lack the complexity and visual diversity of real-world tables.
+While table understanding increasingly relies on pixel-only settings, current benchmarks predominantly use synthetic renderings that lack the complexity and visual diversity of real-world tables.
 Additionally, existing visual table understanding (VTU) datasets offer fixed examples with single visualizations and pre-defined instructions, providing no access to underlying serialized data for reformulation.
-We introduce \datasetname, a large-scale VTU dataset with 4 million examples across 20 tasks, grounded in 2 million unique tables where 88\% preserve original visualizations.
-Each example includes paired image-HTML representations, comprehensive metadata, and provenance information linking back to the source datasets.
-Fine-tuning vision-language models like Qwen2.5-VL-7B on \datasetname~improves performance on seen \emph{and} unseen VTU tasks while increasing robustness on real-world table visualizations.
-By preserving original visualizations and maintaining example traceability in a unified large-scale collection, \datasetname~establishes a foundation for robust training and extensible evaluation of future VTU models.\footnote{Dataset, code, and other resources will be publicly available.}
+We introduce \datasetname, a large-scale VTU dataset with 4 million examples across {21} tasks, grounded in 2 million unique tables where 88\% preserve original visualizations.
+To evaluate whether models are able to jointly reason over tabular and visual content, we also introduce VisualTableQA, a benchmark requiring both visual perception and table understanding.
+Fine-tuning vision-language models like Qwen2.5-VL-7B {and Gemma 3-4B} on \datasetname~improves performance on seen \emph{and} unseen VTU tasks while increasing robustness on real-world table visualizations.
+By preserving original visualizations and maintaining example traceability in a unified large-scale collection, \datasetname~establishes a foundation for robust training and extensible evaluation of future VTU models.\footnote{Dataset, code, and other resources are available at \url{https://github.com/alonsoapp/TABLET}.}